Pch12/Tools/PowertoBase64/README.md

 # Usage:
 ./encode64.bash
-  inside the tool: "<string to encode>"
+  inside the tool: "string to encode"